theiiienrique/theiiienrique.github.io/docs/wordpress.md

 Edit the **Alternative text** field.

 :::tip ALT TEXT
-Refer to this [guide](https://developers.google.com/style/images#alt-text) to learn how to write helpful alt text for images.
+For information on how to write helpful alt text, refer to the [Google developer documentation style guide](https://developers.google.com/style/images#alt-text).
 :::

 </Step>